 When a rebrand doesn’t land

 However, the attempted rebrand has not done much to alter media perception of the Institute in the run up to MI Global.
-Using Signal, our AI powered media monitoring platform, I was able to determine which topics are most closely associated with the Institute.
+We determined which topics are most closely associated with the Institute.

 Despite aiming to be perceived as an organisation that drives “shared prosperity”, the Institute has not received a lot of media coverage for related themes.
 Topics such as environmental clean-up, corporate responsibility, and inequality have only made up 5.3%, 4% and 2.6% of the Institute’s news coverage respectively.

 Currently, the Institute is much more closely associated with business-related themes.
 Topics such as corporate governance (48%), regulatory changes (39.6%), manufacturing (24.2%) and market regulation (17.6%) have received the most coverage in relation to the Institute.